cecad-imaging/qupath-extension-LMD/README.md

 - **Objects Expanding**: You will most likely need to expand your segmentations having the laser's aperture in mind.
-To do so, select objects to expand (Ctrl+Alt+D for all detections) and head to 'Utilities/Expand Selected Objects'.
+To do so, select objects to expand (Ctrl+Alt+D for all detections) and head to 'Utilities/Expand Selected Detections'.
 Set the radius and the desired behaviour when two objects of different classes intersect - you can either exclude these objects or set an order of priority for objects of diffferent classes.
 An object with higher priority will be preserved.